Helen M. Free Award for Public Outreach

 Employees of the ACS are not eligible.

 Nominations must be submitted using the Helen M Free nomination form.
-Nominations are due May 15 of the award year.
+Nominations for the 2021 award are due by February 15, 2021.

 Any individual may submit a nomination.
 Seconding letters are not necessary, and only those that contain factual information not provided in the nominating document will be transmitted to the Selection Committee.
 In no case should more than two such supporting letters be a part of a nomination.